amithegde/amithegde.github.io/_posts/2015-6-29-writing-a-fast-and-easy-to-use-azure-storage-table-browser.md

 There are many other such properties such as `DoubleValue`, `Int32Value` etc. While pulling data through `DynamicTableEntity` we would not be knowing the types of each of the properties and this makes us go through a set of type comparisons before we can extract the value of the property.

-I wrote a method [ToDynamicList](https://github.com/amithegde/AzureTableBrowser/blob/master/src/AzureTableBrowser/AzureTableBrowser/Extensions/EnumerableExtensions.cs) which does all these comparisons, extracts the values for each properties along with default properties (such as `PartitionKey`) and coverts them to an [ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject%28v=vs.110%29.aspx).
+I wrote a method [ToDynamicList](https://github.com/amithegde/AzureTableBrowser/blob/master/src/AzureTableBrowser/AzureTableBrowser/Extensions/EnumerableExtensions.cs) which does all these comparisons, extracts values for all the properties along with default properties (such as `PartitionKey`) and  converts them to an [ExpandoObject](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject%28v=vs.110%29.aspx).
 Now this becomes a flat structure instead of being a two level structure. `ToDynamicList` returns resulting list as a `List<dynamic>` which can be bound to grid on the UI.
 The result could be passed through a `Json` serializer in case of a web application.

 This method should have been made available on the `Storage Library` itself instead of making developers write this method, as `dynamic` type has been around for long time and libraries like [dapper-dot-net](https://github.com/StackExchange/dapper-dot-net) have shown it to be pretty powerful.
 May be they would consider it if many request come in.. :)